danielrwolff/EPIC-Game-Challenge/README.md

 # EPIC-Game-Challenge
 McMaster first year engineering EPIC Game Challenge.

 This is my submission to McMaster University's EPIC Game Challenge for first year engineering students.

-Details on the concept of the game will be updated later on.
+This game is called "Super Smash Sticks Brawl" - a remake of the popular Nintendo series "Super Smash Bros".
+The aim of the game is to punch and kick your opponent (another player) until he/she falls off the map or reaches 300% damage.
+The more damaged a player is, the farther they will launch when attacked.
+The controls for the game are given within the game.
+Options such as game volume, lefty/righty modes, etc will be made at a later date.
+Currently you must have a friend to play this game with, as there is no AI.

+Enjoy!

 TO DO:
-  - Menu structure
-  - Finalize audio structure
+  - Options
-  - Environment design
+  - Blood effects?
-  - Character interactions
+  - Perks?
-  - Other game necessities
+  - AI?

 DONE:
   - PyGame event handling